leonlinsx/minimal-mistakes/_posts/2020-03-25-striking-thoughts.md

 There's a tension in man, and we should not aim for either extreme.
 He emphasises that it is yin **and** yang, not yin **or** yang.
 The distinction here is that both are complements and cannot be treated separately from each other.

 I'm not big on mysticism, so I'll reserve comment on the yin and yang concept.
 However, I do agree with the general points of continuous change and growing from it.
-Interestingly, this implies that we should be critical of all our historical actions, since we now better now.
+Interestingly, this implies that we should be critical of all our historical actions, since we know better now.
 Always be cringing.

 **Reducing pride and ego**

 > It is the ego that stands rigidly against things coming from the outside, and it is this "ego rigidity" that makes it impossible for us to accept everything that confronts us

-> There is fear and insecurity in pride, for when one aims at being highly esteemed, and having achieved such status, he is automaticallly involved in the fear of losing one's status.
+> There is fear and insecurity in pride, for when one aims at being highly esteemed, and having achieved such status, he is automatically involved in the fear of losing one's status.
 Then protection of his status appears to be his most important need, and this creates anxiety

 > In order to realise our true self we must be willing to live without being dependent upon the opinion of others.
 When we are completely self-sufficient we can have no fear of not being esteemed by others

 Some recently popular books that share this line of thinking include [Ego is the Enemy](https://www.amazon.com/Ego-Enemy-Ryan-Holiday/dp/1591847818 "Ego") and [The subtle art of not giving a fuck](https://www.amazon.com/Subtle-Art-Not-Giving-Counterintuitive/dp/0062457713 "Subtle").
-I haven't read either, though I suspect the main message is self explanatory.
+I haven't read either, though I suspect the main messages are self-explanatory.

 One day I'll write about status games and how a lot of life is [signalling](https://fs.blog/2019/11/signaling-countersignaling/ "FS") that we're better than others.
 I agree that aiming for no ego, a beginner's mindset, and not caring about others is a goal.
 I'm less certain how realistic that is, since we all desire recognition from others.
 Still something to strive for though.

-**Taking responsibility for the self**
+**Taking responsibility for yourself**

 > What does self-willed mean?
 Hell, isn't it knowing above all, that, indeed, one is the captain of one's soul, the master of one's life? **To be real, to accept responsibility for oneself**